drewm27/speakerrankings/designing-bluetooth-speakers.md

 ## Conclusion
 Designing Bluetooth speakers requires a careful balance between sound quality, form factor, and functionality.
 While technology continues to evolve, the challenge of creating a portable, wireless device that delivers excellent sound remains a blend of acoustic engineering, electronic design, and user experience considerations.

 Whether it’s for a portable, rugged outdoor speaker or a high-end home audio system, the process involves thoughtful decisions about drivers, amplifiers, battery life, and connectivity.
-As Bluetooth speakers continue to advance, they offer users more than just convenience—they provide an immersive, high-quality listening experience that suits their lifestyles.
+As Bluetooth speakers continue to advance, they offer users more than just convenience, they provide an immersive, high-quality listening experience that suits their lifestyles.